Sepsis

 This includes timely recognition of sepsis, early and appropriate antimicrobial therapy and continuity of care from the acute setting through to discharge and survivorship (Australian Commission on Safety and Quality in Health Care (ACSQHC), 2022).

-The sepsis clinical care standard is linked to the antimicrobial stewardship clinical care standard, for more information go to the ACQHC website.
+The sepsis clinical care standard is linked to the antimicrobial stewardship clinical care standard, for more information about clinical care standards go to the ACSQHC website.

 Online learning modules